EdwardNew/artifact-directory/index.md

 ### Hypothesis
 ![Paradigms](/artifact-directory/docs/assets/Hypothesis.png)

 We hypothesize that LLMs excel at generating survey responses.
 However, LLMs fall short at figuring out the nuance and ambiguous nature of text, which is why human's are needed for labeling.
+Thus we the LLM + Human paradigm will give us the best results.

 ### Exploration Details
 The overarching theme for the privacy scenarios given to the participants for this preliminary study will be about checkout-free retail stores or stores that allow customers to walk out with their products without having to directly pay in store.